 1. Poor/Insufficient User Research

 Some project managers limit the research by focusing on general information about the intended user.
-This increases the likelihood of developing a product that has unnecessary features.
-On top of that, the development team might have a hard time understanding the real goals and motivations of the intended users.
+This increases the likelihood of developing a product with unnecessary features.
+Furthermore, the development team might have a hard time understanding the real goals and motivations of the intended users.

 To avoid that, research the needs of real people, not “typical users.”